Other Ways to Exercise Rights

 - The Office of Consumer Affairs will investigate complaints about fraudulent or unfair commercial practices and, although Consumer Affairs cannot force a trader to remedy a complaint, most traders do not wish to be off-side with it, such that the result is often full or partial satisfaction for the consumer;

-- The civil division of the Magistrates Court or the Small Claims Court: these courts can deal with a dispute involving a contract between a consumer and a trader for the supply of goods or services (for example, where a person has bought a washing machine which is defective, or where a person has their car repaired but is not happy with the quality of the work).
-The Small Claims Court can only deal with disputes involving less than $3,000.
+- The civil division of the Magistrates Court: this court can deal with a dispute involving a contract between a consumer and a trader for the supply of goods or services (for example, where a person has bought a washing machine which is defective, or where a person has their car repaired but is not happy with the quality of the work).
+The Civil Court can deal with disputes involving less than $5,000 as a minor civil claim, between $5,001 and $50,000 (civil claim), and over $50,000 with the agreement of all parties.
 It can order that money be repaid or that works be carried out.

 Complaints about an infringement of rights can be taken to a local Member of Parliament.
 It is their job to follow up a complaint.
 When approaching a Member of Parliament it is best to: